build Full-stack builder

 Not for

-Firebase Studio is Google’s attempt to package its cloud development environment, Gemini AI, and Firebase infrastructure into a single browser-based product.
-The result is something that sits closer to a developer IDE with AI assistance than to the AI app builders that have dominated the non-technical founder conversation.
-Understanding the distinction is important before investing time in it.
+Firebase Studio was Google’s attempt to package its cloud development environment, Gemini AI, and Firebase infrastructure into a single browser-based product.
+The result was something that sat closer to a developer IDE with AI assistance than to the AI app builders that have dominated the non-technical founder conversation.
+Understanding the distinction matters if you’re evaluating Google’s current tooling.

 What it actually is